-Site Area 27.8 hectares Housing Units 285 (up to 110 with the Plan Period) Other Uses Affordable Housing 30% (86 units / 33 within the Plan Period) Ownership / Developer Proactive owner / developer Additional Notes

-Critical Infrastructure Summary Assessment Further Work Contamination Greenfield Site.
-No issues identified.
-Emergency Services No requirements identified.
-Liaison with Nottingham North & East CCG necessary.
-Flood Risk Drainage from the site should be via a sustainable drainage system.
+Site Area 27.8 hectares Housing Units 285 (up to 110 with the Plan Period) Other Uses Affordable Housing 30% (86 units / 33 within the Plan Period) Ownership / Developer Proactive owner / developer Additional Notes reenfield Site.
+No issues identified. o requirements identified.
+Liaison with Nottingham North & East CCG necessary. o requirements identified. • rainage from the site should be via a sustainable drainage vstem.
 For Greenfield areas, the maximum discharge should be the Greenfield run-off rate (Qbar) from the area.
-Further discussion with the EA / LLFA as part of the planning application process.
-Transport Public transport funding contributions for infrastructure and local bus service provision will be sought.
-Contributions to bus stop infrastructure will be required.
-There is a need to provide safe pedestrian links between the housing and school.
-NCC notes that the development should be designed in accordance with the 6C's Design Guide.
-[All NCC comments within pre- March 2017 stakeholder meeting representations] Transport assessment and travel plan required.
-Highway mitigation and potential contributions to public transport to be agreed as part of S106 discussions.
+Further discussion with the EA / LLFA as part of the planning application process. ublic transport funding contributions for infrastructure and cal bus service provision will be sought.
+Contributions to us stop infrastructure will be required.
+There is a need to rovide safe pedestrian links between the housing and chool.
+CC notes that the development should be designed in ecordance with the 6C's Design Guide.
+All NCC comments within pre- March 2017 stakeholder reeting representations] Transport assessment and travel plan required.
+Highway mitigation and potential contributions to public transport to be agreed as part of S106 discussions. stem.
+For Greenfield areas, the maximum discharge should the Greenfield run-off rate (Qbar) from the area.
+Ablic transport funding contributions for infrastructure and cal bus service provision will be sought.
+Contributions to s stop infrastructure will be required.
+There is a need to evide safe pedestrian links between the housing and shool.
+CC notes that the development should be designed in cordance with the 6C's Design Guide.
+If NCC comments within pre- March 2017 stakeholder